M1 (Hungarian TV channel): Beginning

 In addition to the continuous expansion and development of radio broadcasting, by the 1950s there was also the need to localize the TV stations that were spreading in the West.
 The first test broadcast was broadcast on 15 December 1953 from the Gyáli út postal experiment station.
 The second trial took place in June 1955 at the Hungarian Post Experimental Institute on Szabadság Hill, next to the former Hargita hostel.
 And in 1955, the first 60-meter Széchenyi Hill tower was built.
 It started its actual operation on 23 February 1957, but it officially began its operation with the mediation of the 1st May Labor Day ceremony.
 The regular television broadcasting only started in 1958 until then, the transmission towers only operated in test mode.
 However, to cover the entire country, it was necessary to build new transmitters, so the backbone transmitter network was created, and repeater stations were built across the country.

 The first color television broadcast took place in 1969.
 In the 1970s and 1980s, the transmitter network was further expanded.
 In the beginning, it was broadcast only a few days a week, not at all on Long Monday.
 The exception was the broadcast of an event that aroused national interest, such as Bertalan Farkas' space travel in 1980.
 Here, the launch of the spaceship took place on Monday.
 It has been broadcast every day of the week since 1989.

+An episode of DuckTales as part of Walt Disney bemutatja was interrupted on 12 December 1993 to announce of the death of József Antall.